 Do I have to feed my red devil cichlids vegetables?

 Yes!
 Red devil cichlids are omnivores.
 They are often mistaken for carnivores because they are so aggressive with other fish and often eat them.
 However, they need a variety of different types of food to stay healthy and disease-free.
 Vegetables and algae actually decrease your red devil cichlid’s chance of contracting Hole-in-the-Head disease (also known as hexamitiasis).

 Like humans, red devil cichlids need a balanced diet.
 A diet that too heavily relies on either protein or greens will lead to vitamin deficiencies, lack of luster in their color, stress, and disease.

 Do I need to have a separate breeding tank?

 If you have a tank with other fish besides the mating pair, you should separate the pair for mating in a separate aquarium tank.
 Doing so will ensure the safety of everyone involved, from the red devil cichlid parents to the fry to the other fish in the tank.

 You should not move the male and female into a breeding tank until they have paired and formed an attachment.
 Before attachment, the female is in danger of violence from the male, and she should be protected until the partnership is established.

 Once the partnership forms, they can be moved into a breeding tank with a temperature of 77° F (25° C).

-That’s an excellent question.
-In their natural environment in the wild lakes of Nicaragua, Red Devil Cichlids are the prey to the freshwater Bull Shark.
-In its natural habitat, the Red Devil Cichlid protects itself by finding hiding places.
+In their natural environment in the wild lakes of Nicaragua, red devil cichlids are the prey to the freshwater bull shark.
+In its natural habitat, the red devil cichlid protects itself by finding hiding places.